ArobyR/odoo-own-modules/readme.md

   ```shell
   sudo docker ps
   ```
-  Selecting it by container ID:
+  Selecting and executing it by container ID:
   ```shell
   sudo docker exec -it <container_id> bash
   ```